-When a second satellite (Satellite 1303) is added, a second much closer than any of the satellites a will be larger than b, 20 ellipsoid is formed.
+When a second satellite (Satellite 1303) is added, a second ellipsoid is formed.
 The User is at one of the foci, the second satellite is at the other.
 The first ellipsoid and the second ellipsoid intersect and produce an ellipse.
 The reason the ellipsoids produce an ellipse is because they share a common focus.
 [IDS Cite 26]